Axio-Lab/verxio-beta/README.md

 ## Pitch

-> Watch our Pitch to see Verxio's yield-bearing prepaid loyalty card and stablecoin checkout in action!
+> Watch our Pitch to see Verxio's yield-bearing prepaid loyalty card and stablecoin checkout in action

 <!-- Add your demo video here when ready -->
 [![Verxio's Demo Video](https://github.com/Axio-Lab/verxio-beta/blob/main/public/demo-video-thumbnail.png)](https://youtu.be/sIIzAjwKdmk)